-The 28th Annual Heman Sweatt Symposium on Civil Rights
+The theme for the 29th Annual Heman Sweatt Symposium on Civil Rights is Access and Opportunities.

 This year, through a partnership with the African American Male Research Initiative and the Longhorn Campaign for Men of Color, we will focus on black student-athletes and their experiences at a variety of institutions.
 Conference participants will openly examine and candidly discuss the numerous and complex issues surrounding the black student-athlete.
 Scholars, coaches, conference commissioners, athletic directors, academic advisors, student affairs professionals, principals, present and former student-athletes, journalists, and others are invited.
 This conference constitutes the most comprehensive national forum on issues related to the black experience within amateur athletics.